MatongoAlfred/Kwingu-Automation/README.md

 You have been granted access to the scripts, for any contributions please do a 'Pull Request'.
 Ensure any changes are made on the forked code first

 ## License
-Released under @Komaza Tech Team LR2023 Licence
+Released under @Komaza Tech Team LR2023 License

 ## Credits
 Thanks to the entire Komaza Tech Team for making this a breeze!!!